rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 ##  $ supp: Factor w/ 2 levels "OJ","VC": 2 2 2 2 2 2 2 2 2 2 ...
 ##  $ dose: Factor w/ 3 levels "0.5","1","2": 1 1 1 1 1 1 1 1 1 1 ...
 ```
+Observe that both variables 'supp' and 'dose' are factors.
+The system made variable 'supp'
+a factor automatically, since it contais two strings OJ and VC.

 Finally, using the summary method, we get the statistical summary for the dataset